-- On February 6, ferries between the two American Samoa islands were suspended. - According to February 25 reports, American Samoa authorities banned the entry of travelers arriving from South Korea. - Per March 3 reports, American Samoa has suspended all government travel to US states and foreign countries with confirmed cases of coronavirus, effective immediately. - Per March 6 reports, airlines operating in the country are reducing the number of flights to and from several destinations, while the entry of all charter flights is denied. - As per March 11 reports, authorities revised their travel advisory, announcing that US passport holders and residents will not be required to obtain health clearances or spend a 14-day quarantine period before entering. - Per April 4 reports, authorities recommended that the border with Samoa should remain closed even after the country's State of Emergency ends or it calls for a resumption of inter-island travel.
-Meanwhile, authorities suspended all church services and religious gatherings for an indefinite period. - On April 15, authorities in Samoa eased some state of emergency-related lockdown restrictions, including previous curbs on inter-island travel and public transport. - Per April 19 reports, US President Donald Trump has declared COVID-19 a disaster for American Samoa in response to an April 13 request from the territory's governor; federal assistance has been ordered to help manage the outbreak.
+Country Measures AMERICAN SAMOA Confirmed Cases: 0 Confirmed Deaths: 0 Recovered Cases: 0 On February 6, ferries between the two American Samoa islands were suspended.
+According to February 25 reports, American Samoa authorities banned the entry of travelers arriving from South Korea.
+Per March 3 reports, American Samoa has suspended all government travel to US states and foreign countries with confirmed cases of coronavirus, effective immediately.
+Per March 6 reports, airlines operating in the country are reducing the number of flights to and from several destinations, while the entry of all charter flights is denied.
+As per March 11 reports, authorities revised their travel advisory, announcing that US passport holders and residents will not be required to obtain health clearances or spend a 14-day quarantine period before entering.
+Per April 4 reports, authorities recommended that the border with Samoa should remain closed even after the country's State of Emergency ends or it calls for a resumption of inter-island travel.
+Meanwhile, authorities suspended all church services and religious gatherings for an indefinite period.
+Confirmed Cases: 15 Confirmed Deaths: 0 Authorities have placed Lautoka into lockdown.

-FIJI

-- Authorities have placed Lautoka into lockdown.
 Residents can only leave for essential travel.
-Nadi International Airport (NAN) suspended operations from March 26. - Fiji Airways has suspended all domestic flights since March 31. - Authorities extended the lockdown in Lautoka until April 7. - The nationwide curfew has been extended by two hours, from 20:00-05:00 daily. - Per April 4 reports, authorities warned that the military and police would be deployed to lock down the country if restrictions were not adhered to, after Fiji reported five new cases, its highest daily total.. - On April 16, authorities declared the country's second State of Natural Disaster in a week, with the first announced on April 14. - Authorities announced the lifting of the lockdown in Suva for April 17 at 05:00 (local time). - UPDATE: Authorities extended school closures until June, per April 20 reports.
+Nadi International Airport (NAN) suspended operations from March 26.
+Fiji Airways has suspended all domestic flights since March 31.
+Authorities extended the lockdown in Lautoka until April 7.
+Suva will be placed under lockdown on April 3, following two confirmed cases in the capital city.
+All nonessential businesses will remain closed for at least two weeks, while residents are requested to remain at home.
+Additionally, the entire urban area located

-FRENCH POLYNESIA

-- As of January 28, all travelers from Asia to French Polynesia are required to present a medical certificate dated less than 15 days to prove that they have had no symptoms of viral infection before embarking for the island nation. - Per March 3 reports, authorities announced that travelers to French Polynesia must produce a medical certificate no more than five days old proving they are free from coronavirus.
-This also applies to aircrew and travelers. - Ferry services between Tahiti and Moorea have been reduced.
+Recovered Cases: 0 within Delainavesi Bridge, Queens Road Sawani Junction, and the Rewa River Bridge will be sealed off for 14 days, starting at 05:00 (local time) on April 3.
+The nationwide curfew has been extended by two hours, from 20:00-05:00 daily.
+Per April 4 reports, authorities warned that the military and police would be deployed to lock down the country if restrictions were not adhered to, after Fiji reported five new cases, its highest daily total.
+Nearly 240 individuals were detained between April 3 and 5 for breaching the curfew, prompting the Prime Minister to warn of a potential 24-hour curfew in the near term.
+As of January 28, all travelers from Asia to French Polynesia are required to present a medical certificate dated less than 15 days to prove that they have had no symptoms of viral infection before embarking for the island nation.
+FRENCH Per March 3 reports, authorities announced that travelers to French Polynesia must POLYNESIA produce a medical certificate no more than five days old proving they are free from coronavirus.
+This also applies to aircrew and travelers.
+Ferry services between Tahiti and Moorea have been reduced.
+On March 27, the last flight to France is scheduled to take off before regular services are suspended until at least late April.
+Authorities announced a nationwide curfew in all islands of the country, effective from Confirmed Cases: 51 20:00-05:00 on March 28 until April 15.
+Anyone breaching the curfew will be fined at least Confirmed Deaths: 0 150 USD and may be imprisoned for upto one year.
+Recovered Cases: 0 Authorities announced that one case out of the total points to evidence of local transmission, as the individual has no connection to the other cases that are linked to overseas travel.
+On March 14, the Governor of Guam declared a public health emergency.
+GUAM will undergo an immediate, mandatory quarantine. transportation will remain in operation.